DiegoYungh/koala-form/README.md

   $(form).Manage({
     triggers: ['focus', 'submit'], //there's submit, live, focus
     debug: true, //so we can see some logs
-    submitHandler: '[type=submit]', //default submit handler
-    validation: [
+    rules: [
-      //field
       {
-        //Selection...
         fieldSelector: '[id=user]',
-        fieldName: 'username',
-        //Message
         message: "Error message to return :)",
-        //Rules...
-        required: true, //just check it's emptyness may be redundant if you apply any other validation
+        required: true, //should validate or not true by default
+        empty: false, //should not be blank
         pattern: /[a-zA-Z]+/i, //support to regular expression
         minLength: 5, //minimium length "<="
         maxLength: 15 //maximun length ">="